jeff-pal/proof-of-concept/TASKS.md

 ## To Improve

-About the dependencies, in a daily basis I would like to discuss with the team which dependencies worth it do adopt and which not.
+- About the dependencies, in a daily basis I would like to discuss with the team which dependencies worth it do adopt and which not.

-## Concerns

 - I would improve the in-memory resized image buffers.